daktales/nautilus-gloobus-preview/README.markdown

 # nautilus-gloobus-preview

-This extension map 'space' key to gloobus-preview (http://gloobus.net/) and create a relative menu entry in nautilus.
+This extension map any key to gloobus-preview (http://gloobus.net/) and create a relative menu entry in nautilus.

 ## What's gloobus-preview?